mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 - `static/`: Static assets that will be served as-is
 - `tests/`: Test files
 - `src/`: Your application source code
-  - `lib/`: Reusable components and utilities
     - `components/`: Svelte components
-    - `assets/`: Images and other assets
   - `routes/`: Pages and API routes (SvelteKit's file-based routing)
     - `+page.svelte`: The main page component
     - `+layout.svelte`: The layout component